Menu

 Warning

 Building and querying bloom filters are by design not supported in single binary deployment.
-It can be used with Single Scalable deployment (SSD), but it is recommended to run bloom components only in fully distributed microservice mode.
+It can be used with Simple Scalable deployment (SSD), but it is recommended to run bloom components only in fully distributed microservice mode.
 The reason is that bloom filters also come with a relatively high cost for both building and querying the bloom filters that only pays off at large scale deployments.

 To start building and using blooms you need to: